mat-sz/typesocket/README.md

 ### onMessage

-A property that contains a function that will get called when a message is received.
+A property that contains a function that will get called when a valid message is received.

+### onRawMessage

+A property that contains a function that will get called when any message is received.